 Most Sacramento-area cities, as well as the county, prohibit dispensaries and all commercial marijuana activity.

-The City of Sacramento currently allows commercial businesses in various roles, including dispensaries, deliveries, cultivation, and manufacturing, in specific zones within the city, and city-issued permits are now available.
-More information is available on the website of the Department of Finance’s Office of Cannabis Policy & Enforcement (http://www.cityofsacramento.org/Finance/Revenue/Sacramento-Marijuana-Information/Business-Information).
+The City of Sacramento currently allows commercial businesses in various roles, including dispensaries, deliveries, cultivation, and manufacturing, in specific zones within the city with the appropriate permits.
+More information is available on the website of the Department of Finance’s Office of Cannabis Policy & Enforcement (www.cityofsacramento.org/Finance/Revenue/Sacramento-Marijuana-Information/Business-Information).